Showing 1 - 1 of 1 for search: 'Sönmez, Burhan, 1965-'

 His novels are being published in thirty six countries such as by Gallimard (France), OR Books (USA), btb Random House (Germany), Turbine (Denmark), Nottetempo (Italy), Polirom (Romania), Klimaty (Poland), Dituria (Albania), Antares (Armenia), Thaqafa (Arabic), Lis (Kurdish), Opus (Croatia), Hohe (Ethiopia), Joshua Könyvek (Hungary), Jumhoori (Pakistan), Nepko (Mongolia), Del Vecchio (Italy), Evro Giunti (Serbia), Qanun (Azerbaijani), A.Libris (Macedonia).

 Burhan Sönmez was born in Turkey.
 He grew up speaking Turkish and Kurdish, then later moved to Istanbul where he worked for a time as a lawyer.
 He was member of Human Rights Society (IHD) and a founder of TAKSAV (Foundation for Social Research, Culture and Art).
+He was among founders of daily ''BirGün'' that’s an opposition newspaper.
 He was seriously injured following an assault by police in 1996 in Turkey and received treatment in Britain for a long period of time (with the support of the Freedom from Torture.)

 Even though he was interested in poetry and won awards in two national poetry competitions in Turkey, he turned his hand to writing novel.
 His interest in writing, storytelling and modern literature is rooted in the traditional stories and legends he was brought up with.
 His unique experience of growing up in a remote village with no electricity, and having a talented storyteller for a mother, has provided perspective, inspiration and material for his writing.